Christ Pantocrator: Iconography

 The oldest known icon of Christ Pantocrator, encaustic on panel (Saint Catherine's Monastery).
-The two different facial expressions on either side of Christ's face depict Christ as the bearer of mercy and grace (left half) and Christ as the dreaded judge of unrepentant sinners (right side).

 The icon of Christ Pantokrator is one of the most common religious images of Orthodox Christianity.
 Generally speaking, in Byzantine art church art and architecture, an iconic mosaic or fresco of Christ Pantokrator occupies the space in the central dome of the church, in the half-dome of the apse, or on the nave vault.
 Some scholars (Latourette 1975: 572) consider the Pantocrator a Christian adaptation of images of Zeus, such as the great statue of Zeus enthroned at Olympia.
 The development of the earliest stages of the icon from Roman Imperial imagery is easier to trace.

+The deesis group on an iconostasis lower down in the church also centres on a Pantocrator, flanked by the Theotokos (Mary) and John the Baptist with other saints, interceding with Christ as he sits in judgement.

 The image of Christ Pantocrator was one of the first images of Christ developed in the Early Christian Church and remains a central icon of the Eastern Orthodox Church.
 In the half-length image, Christ holds the New Testament in his left hand and makes the gesture of teaching or of blessing with his right.

-The typical Western Christ in Majesty is a full-length icon.
+The typical Western Christ in Majesty is a full-length icon, with Christ typically seated on a throne.
 In the early Middle Ages, it usually presented Christ in a mandorla or other geometric frame, surrounded by the Four Evangelists or their symbols.

 The oldest known surviving example of the icon of Christ Pantocrator was painted in encaustic on panel in the sixth or seventh century, and survived the period of destruction of images during the Iconoclastic disputes that twice racked the Eastern church, 726 to 787 and 814 to 842.
 It was preserved in Saint Catherine's Monastery, in the remote desert of the Sinai.
 The gessoed panel, finely painted using a wax medium on a wooden panel, had been coarsely overpainted around the face and hands at some time around the thirteenth century.
 When the overpainting was cleaned in 1962, the ancient image was revealed to be a very high-quality icon, probably produced in Constantinople.